acoliver/evals/docs/proposed-scoring-plan.md

 ## Overview

-This document outlines a new scoring system called "Vybes" for the LLxprt Evaluation framework.
+This document outlines the Vybes scoring system for the LLxprt evaluation framework.
 The system rewards completeness over speed while applying complexity-adjusted time penalties for excessive slowness.
+The plan now reflects the implementation that ships with `evals/run-evals.ts`, the JSON aggregator in `scripts/build-vybes.js`, and the static “Vybes Scoreboard” published from the `public/` directory.

 ## Core Scoring Formula